Thanks for joining me!

 Good company in a journey makes the way seem shorter. — Izaak Walton

 WorthyVisions is a voice that advocates the principles inspired by those opening words in the U.S. Constitution, “We the People…”, written by people who were themselves inspired by worthy visions.
-At WorthyVisions we encourage policies that embrace fiscal conservatism along with socially progressive policies.
+At WorthyVisions we encourage policies that are both socially progressive and fiscally conservative.

 Some points we’d like to recommend:

 * No one should have to go without healthcare, food, clothing, and shelter who is a citizen of the United States of American and willing to EARN their way.
 That does NOT mean free rides; all able bodies unemployed persons would be expected to work 40 hours/week for the good of their community.
 The CCC (Civilian Conservation Corps) of the 1930s might serve as a model, and other opportunities should be made available as needed.

 * The minimum wage for people shall not be less than $15/hour OR sufficient to enable a person working 40 hours/week to live outside of poverty.

 * Campaign Finance Reform begins with overturning the Citizens United vs. FEC (Federal Elections Commission) which allows Corporations the same status as the individual WRT (With Respect To) campaign contributions.
 I believe we’re now over 20 states of the 36 state legislatures needed for a constitutional amendment to overturn Citizens United.